samtaggart/data_threefold_projects_friends/info/projects/3bot/3bot.md

 While 3bot may seem like a technological solution, its roots and goals are strongly humanitarian.
 Every person who signs up for 3bot makes a significant impact.
 The P2P infrastructure is up to 10x more efficient and sustainable and ensures that data privacy and security is preserved.
 The internet cost is less than half a dollar a month per user, greatly increasing access to underserved communities.
 Additionally, the 3bot ecosystem is creating a number of P2P experiences and solutions such as videoconferencing, file storage and social networking that will impact both the effectiveness and security of online communication.

+## Support through Token Distribution Event (TDE)

+The ThreeFold Token (TFT) is the result of farming of Internet capacity therefore becoming the token of the new internet.
+TDE is there to benefit projects like 3Bot which have as purpose to provide value to the ThreeFold movement - Conscious Internet Alliance and to do good for our planet.

+You can buy TFT's, branded for each project, directly supporting the project and the growth of the ThreeFold Grid and its experiences.

 ```python
 [milestone]